perfect engagement ring

 The Making of a Lab Grown Diamond

 During the chemical vapor deposition process, a tiny slice of diamond gets placed into a high-temperature chamber among carbon-rich gas.
 During this process, over an extended period of a few weeks, the carbon gas ionizes and the resulting particles stick to the diamond slice.
 These particles will eventually crystalize and form a diamond.
+Phoenix’s lab grown diamond emphasize this advanced method, offering sustainable and customizable options for diamond enthusiasts.

 High Pressure